-Each preservation plan may have more than one alternative in order to ensure success.
+Advanced preservation plans can have more than one alternative in order to ensure success.
 For example, the same plan may have two migration utilities that convert the source format to the target format.
 Each one of these is saved as an alternative, and the workflow allows the user to evaluate each utility and add information that is relevant for the utility being evaluated.